EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 !!!
 Note

-    When using a back-end where your home directory is not mounted across both the Open OnDemand host and the back-end, then, if your job creates files on the back-end, you will have to log into the back-end to view your files.
+    When using a back-end where your home directory is not mounted across both the Open OnDemand host and the back-end, then, if your job creates files on the back-end, you will have to log into the back-end to view your files - see [Log into back-ends](./ssh.md).

-### Open SSH session to back-end
+### Log into to back-end

-Click **Open Terminal** (either button) to open an SSH session with the back-end on which the currently selected job will be run, is running or was run.
-Your SSH session change your current directory to match the job context directory.
+Click **Open Terminal** (either button) to log into the back-end on which the currently selected job will be run, is running or was run.
+Once logged in, your current directory will be changed to match the job context directory.

-#### Troubleshooting: Open SSH session to back-end 'cd ...
+#### Troubleshooting: Log into back-end 'cd ...
 No such file or directory'

 If you see 'cd ...
 No such file or directory' error after you have logged into the back-end, then this means that the job context is not in your home directory in the back-end.
 This can happen if you selected a back-end where your home directory is not mounted across both the Open OnDemand host and the back-end, and you have not yet submitted your job.